EnigmaCurry/blogofile.com/_documentation/config_file.rst

 Blogofile looks for a file called ``_config.py`` in the root of your source directory; this is your site's main configuration file.
 Blogofile tries to use sensible default values for anything you don't configure explicitly in this file.
 Although every site must have a ``_config.py``, it can start out completely blank.

-``_config.py`` is just regular `Python`_ source code, but don't let that worry you if you don't know Python, there's actually very little you need to change in this file to get started.
+``_config.py`` is just regular `Python`_ source code.
+If you don't know any Python, don't worry, there's actually very little you need to change in this file to get started.

 .. _config-context: